Vietnam.vn - Nền tảng quảng bá Việt Nam

 China is outperforming the rest of the world in the race to develop robots (Photo: Chinadaily).

-This strategy is driven by rising labor costs and an aging workforce, and China is also facing competition from other low-cost labor markets.
+This strategy is driven by rising labor costs and an aging workforce, and competition from other low-cost labor markets.

-In addition, the use of machinery and automated systems also fits with China's 2026 carbon neutrality goal, as lights-free factories will help save energy consumption and reduce emissions during the production process.
+In addition, the use of machinery and automated systems also fits with China's 2026 carbon neutrality target, as lights-free factories will help save energy consumption and reduce emissions during the production process.

 Lights-out factories raise unemployment concerns

-According to the World Economic Forum’s Future of Jobs 2024 Report, experts predict that 23% of workers will be affected by artificial intelligence in the coming years.
-The report also said that advances in technology and digitalization are gradually leading to a downturn in the labor market in China.
+According to the World Economic Forum's Future of Jobs 2024 Report, experts predict that 23% of workers will be affected by artificial intelligence in the coming years.
+The report also said that advances in technology and digitization are gradually leading to a recession in the labor market in China.

 The race to develop AI is likened to the nuclear arms race.

-Speaking at the 2024 Artificial Intelligence Summit in Seoul, South Korea, computer scientist Max Tegmark stressed the urgent need for strict regulation in controlling AI systems before it is too late.
+Speaking at the Artificial Intelligence Summit in Seoul, South Korea, in 2024, computer scientist Max Tegmark stressed the urgent need for strict regulation in controlling AI systems before it is too late.

 Các nhà máy không công nhân, không ánh đèn tại Trung Quốc - 4

-The race to develop AI among the superpowers is causing concern that AI will go beyond human control (Photo: AI).
+The race to develop AI among the superpowers is raising concerns that AI could be beyond human control (Photo: AI).

 Max Tegmark argues that once humans create AI systems that can pass the "Turing test," meaning that AI has intelligent behavior equivalent to or indistinguishable from humans, then humanity will be at risk of losing control of AI systems.

 "In 1942, Enrico Fermi built the first nuclear reactor with a self-sustaining nuclear chain reaction.
 Leading physicists at the time were terrified, because they realized that the biggest barrier to developing a nuclear bomb had been overcome.
-Sure enough, three years later the atomic bomb appeared," shared Max Tegmark.
+Sure enough, three years later the atomic bomb appeared," Max Tegmark shared.

 "AI models that can pass the Turing test are a warning to humanity about the possibility of AI getting out of control," Max Tegmark added, comparing the race to develop AI to the previous nuclear arms race.

-Before Max Tegmark, many leading experts in the field of AI have also expressed concerns about the possibility that humans cannot control AI, which could lead to a threat to the existence of humanity.
+Before Max Tegmark, many leading experts in the field of AI also expressed concerns that the possibility of humans not being able to control AI could lead to a threat to the existence of humanity.

 The Turing test was formulated and focuses on the question: "Can machines think?"